United Nations Editorial Manual Online

 Report of a special rapporteur or independent expert

 In the case of a report of a special rapporteur or independent expert, the main heading on page 1 of the document indicates the subject only.
 The full title of the report appears on page 2.
-The name of the representative, rapporteur or expert is given in the transmittal note, but is not repeated in the title of the report on the second page.
-Otherwise, the description of the report in the transmittal note should match the title ("interim report", for example, in both places).
+The name of the representative, rapporteur or expert is given in the transmittal note and repeated in the title of the report on the second page.
+The description of the report in the transmittal note should match the title ("interim report", for example, in both places).

 The report begins on page 2, under the title: